allenporter/stream-addons/rtsp-to-webrtc/README.md

 _RTSP Stream to WebBrowser over WebRTC based on Pion.
 This is a Home Assistant Add-on packaging for an existing project https://github.com/deepch/RTSPtoWebRTC_

-This integration also requires the `rtsp_to_webrtc` integration to provide streams for cameras.
-See https://www.home-assistant.io/integrations/rtsp_to_webrtc/

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]
 ![Supports armhf Architecture][armhf-shield]